 Many credit cards and loyalty programs have partnered with The Rewards Network, a dining club which offers additional points for eating out.
 All you have to do is connect a card you already own, like a Southwest Visa credit card, and use it at participating restaurants.
 Then, you’ll earn a signup bonus (plus additional points for spending) once you reach the required minimums.

 Although the rewards vary by program, our favorite is Southwest Rapid Rewards® Dining.
 You earn bonus points just for spending $25 at participating restaurants in the first 30 days.
 You earn an additional 3 points per dollar spent plus 10 points per restaurant review you complete.
 Once you’ve earn 1,500 points, you’ll get another 500 point bonus.
 From there on out, you’ll be awarded with 300 more bonus points for every 1,000 points you earn through spending and reviews!
 The points can pile up quickly and will be added to your Southwest Rapid Rewards® balance.

 Adding Authorized Users to Your Cards

 Another way to earn additional points is adding authorized users to your card.
-Most card issuers allow you to earn points on everything your authorized users spend, plus they may even give you a bonus for signing them up.
-Going back to the Chase Sapphire Preferred® Card, adding an authorized user in the first three months could net you an additional 5,000 bonus points.
-All they have to do is make a purchase before the deadline is up.
+Some card issuers allow you to earn points on everything your authorized users spend, plus they may even give you a bonus for signing them up.

 Though you earn points on your authorized user’s spending, you do need to be careful about who you allow on your account.
 Technically, you’re responsible for their balance, so be sure it’s somebody you can trust.